 The Holiday season is in full swing, and there is a lot to be happy about in the world of hair regeneration.

 For starters, Histogen and Replicel should both be available within about two years time.
 See previous post for expanded info.
-Also in this issue I’m really excited about the new patents that Angela Christiano has been granted this year.
+Also in this issue, I’m really excited about the new patents Angela Christiano has been granted this year.
 Hopefully, we see those ventures taking form very shortly.
-Thanks to all the readers who send in information for me to take a look at.
+Thanks to all the readers who send me information to take a look at.
 Enjoy this edition of Weekly Thoughts, it’s quite exceptional.

 Samumed for Pres

-Perhaps Samumed was a bit inspired from all of the information that was shared at the recent WCHR, perhaps Samumed felt a nudge from the recent announcements from Histogen and Replicel.
-Whatever the reason, the usually tight-lipped company has finally released some meaningful information about the Phase II trial for it’s product SM04554.
+Perhaps Samumed was a bit inspired by all of the information that was shared at the recent WCHR, perhaps Samumed felt a nudge from the recent announcements from Histogen and Replicel.
+Whatever the reason, the usually tight-lipped company has finally released some meaningful information about the phase 2 trial for its product SM04554.
 This quote from their latest press release contains significant information about the capabilities of Samumed’s product.

 “The findings are consistent with preclinical in vivo animal models, in which SM04554 has been shown to generate new hair follicles and increase hair count.”

 The creation of new hair follicles is extremely exciting coming from a new topical formula.
 The press release also mentioned there were no serious adverse events in the trials and the adverse events were similar between those using SM04554 and those using placebo.
-Now we look forward to the announcement of a Phase III trial, which Samumed is committed to.
-The company is also engaging in an extra Phase II trial to study the mechanism of SM04554’s action which will complete in March 2016.
-I wonder if they have to complete that trial to start the Phase III, or if they can begin the Phase III right now.
+Now we look forward to the announcement of a phase 3 trial, which Samumed is apparently committed to.
+The company is also engaging in an additional phase 2 trial to study the mechanism of SM04554’s action which will complete in March 2016.
+I wonder if they have to complete that trial to start the phase 3, or if they can begin the phase 3 right now.

 Angela Christiano Patent December 2015